 Radial keratotomy procedure as used in treatment of nearsightedness and sometimes with associated astigmatism, was performed much before the advent of LASIK eye surgery and hence, discussing radial keratotomy vs Lasik is not a relevant comparison.
 Over the last three decades, Dr. Gulani has seen and treated practically every possible pattern and severity of Radial Keratotomy complication in his experience of Radial Keratotomy Correction for worldwide patients, causing him to be sought out by not only patients, but also by fellow eye surgeons for his time-tested, customized approach and legendary outcomes.

 We empathize with Radial Keratotomy patients that contact us from all over the world in despair since their eye doctors either provided no solution or gave options between uncomfortable contact lenses and invasive corneal transplants, both of which do not address the “Ask” of the patient, which is “Vision”!
-Many of these patients lament that they underwent these procedures and are left with no plan for “vision.”
+Many of these patients lament that they underwent these procedures with their eye surgeons and are left with no plan for “Vision”!

 With a legendary track record of successful vision outcomes, Dr. Gulani continues to create and envision the future to pursue his passion to help people see.